 Otherwise, they can ignore it and keep browsing your site.

 Adding the banner to your podcast site is just a two-step process.
 You need your podcast show’s unique 10-digit ID to make it happen.

 To find your Apple Podcasts Show ID, head to https://podcastsconnect.apple.com/my-podcasts and log in.

 From your feed, click on the podcast whose ID you need.
 You’ll see the ID under the “Apple Podcasts Show ID” or the “Apple Podcasts URL” section.

 If you’re doing it on your own, insert the following code in your site’s <head>:

 <meta name=”apple-itunes-app” content=”app-id=XXXXXXXXXX”>

-If you don’t know where to locate your site’s <head> or have little technical knowledge, you can also do it using the Smart App Banner WordPress plugin.
+If you don’t know where to locate your site’s <head> or have little technical knowledge, use the Smart App Banner WordPress plugin.

-Additionally, you can also make your banner trackable if you use Apple’s affiliate program – administered by the company called Performance Horizon.
+You can also make your banner trackable if you use Apple’s affiliate program – administered by Performance Horizon.

 You need three things to make your banner trackable: